 Cost: $4750 per person, double occupancy.
 Includes yoga, guide fees, all flights and other transportation within India, 5-star hotels, breakfasts and dinners, hotel and driver tips, entrance fees, and guest experts on Indian culture.
 Cost does not include tip for guide, drinks, room service, non-group activities, personal expenses, or international airfare.
-(You may inquire about cost of a private room.
-This trip and the following trip to Rajasthan can be combined for an incredible month-long trip, as the two tours are back-to-back.
+(This trip and the following trip to Rajasthan can be combined for an incredible month-long trip, as the two tours are back-to-back.
 A discount applies for combining the two tours.)

 (Please note: If you would like to have your own private hotel room during the entire tour, the single supplement will be $840.
 Please specify this request at the time of registration.)

 Itinerary is subject to change as needed.
-A deposit of $500 will reserve your spot fully refundable before June 30, 2017.
-50% of the total cost of the tour is due by July 30.
+New deadline to register: August 31, 2017.
+Total cost of the tour is due by at the time of registration.
 If the retreat/tour is canceled due to lack of participants, you will be granted a full refund.
 A minimum of 10 people is required for the trip to occur.
 We do anticipate meeting our goal of 10 participants.
 We will contact you by July 30 to let you know if we have met our minimum so that you can go ahead and purchase your flight.
 Please send in your check with the registration form as soon as possible to guarantee your place and help us make all the train and hotel bookings in a timely manner.